christianFchen/BellmanVisualizationForRandomCards/README.md

 ## Strategy Breakdown

 - **Early Game:** Induce variance by occasionally guessing the minority color to diverge from naive strategies.
-- **Mid Game:** Guess based on conditional probabilities to maximize expected correct guesses.
+- **Mid Game:** Guess based on conditional probabilities to maximize expected correct guesses (if ahead).
+Increase variance by guessing the minority color more frequently if about even with the opponent's Ev or behind.
 - **End Game:**
   - If ahead: play conservatively.
   - If behind: increase variance by consistently guessing the minority color.